gost/workshops/2017_foss4g_boston/1_introduction.md

 - Using MQTT with GOST for Publish/Subscribe

-- Using OData filtering capabilities (spatial and non-spatial)
+- Using OASIS OData filtering capabilities (spatial and non-spatial)

 Finally there is a bonus exercise about realtime visualizing Boston bike-sharing information using GOST.